76 Rue de Rennes,

 1 person favorited this theater

-“West Side Story”, after a long run at the Georges V continued at the Arlequin for years.
-Around the 1980’s a new owner gave a new name, the Cosmos for a new policy of exclusive Russian movies and a 70mm Russian projector was installed.
-Operated by an art film chain and again named the Arlequin, the movie theatre was renovated in the 1990’s returning to the pre-Cosmos decor with blue colours and “Roman” curtain and screen taps.
+In 1978 it was renamed Cosmos and began screening Soviet Russian films.
+A Russian 70mm projector was installed.
+Operated by an art film chain and again named the Arlequin, the movie theatre was renovated in the 1990’s returning to the pre-Cosmos décor with blue colours and “Roman” curtain and a screen curtain.

-Just login to your account and subscribe to this theater
+Just login to your account and subscribe to this theater.